tk-notes/lucas-meier-blog/content/_index.md

 I'm Lúcás: currently wrapping up my MSc thesis at [EPFL](https://www.epfl.ch/en/).

-BTW, I've also started looking at what I want to do after I finish school this summer, so if you have interesting opportunities for an applied cryptographer, feel free to send get in touch: [hello@cronokirby.com](mailto:hello@cronokirby.com).
+BTW, I've also started looking at what I want to do after I finish school this summer, so if you have any interesting opportunities for an applied cryptographer, feel free to get in touch: [hello@cronokirby.com](mailto:hello@cronokirby.com).

 This is my personal website, where I write blog posts regularly, and keep a tab on all the projects I've worked on.